webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Would-Rather-Be-Reading.md

 ---
 aliases:
-- "Would Rather Be Reading"
+  - Would Rather Be Reading
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Basic
+title: Would Rather Be Reading
+collection: Foci
+kind: Compendium
 ---
 ## Would Rather Be Reading
 Books are your friends.
 What's more important than knowledge?
 Nothing.